-With over 8,500 occupied tenant spaces and years of experience negotiating and administering leases, Kimco recognizes the critical importance of this governing document in promoting sustainability.
+With over 9,000 tenants and years of experience negotiating and administering leases, Kimco recognizes the critical importance of this governing document in promoting sustainability.
 Initially, through our involvement in a joint working group of the International Council of Shopping Centers and the Retail Industry Leaders Association, then later as a member of the Green Lease Leaders Industry Advisory Group, we worked to help establish new industry standards for "green" leasing best practices.